-I can re-watch/read the same things over and over again without getting bored.
+I can re-watch and re-read the same things over and over again.

 I can offer logical solutions to problems.

-If you’re autistic, why do you love being autistic?
-If you know an autistic person, what is your favourite thing about them?
-Let me know in the comments below!
+If you’re autistic, what do you love about it?
+If you aren’t, what’s your favourite thing about that special autistic person in your life?
+Let’s share the love in the comments below!